raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 - SFX — Toggles sound effects throughout the game; including gameplay, menus, and cutscenes.

 - Button Controls — Use the D-pad to play!
 Hold Up to start rowing straight-on, and hold Right to row clockwise.
-- Easier Rowing — Turning this on makes rowing require less crankage.
-Good for if you can't turn the crank very quickly.
+- Easier Cranking — Makes matching pace with your RowBot require less cranking.
+(Has no effect with Button Controls.)
-- Pro UI — Toggles a simpler UI in races, removing a lotta stuff.
+- Pro UI — Toggles a simpler UI in races, removing a lot of stuff.
 You can also toggle this during races, if you want.
-- Performance Mode — Knocks down a lot of the visual quality, in exchange for a better FPS when using Playdate Mirror.
+- Minimap — Toggles a minimap in races, which also shows where the player and CPU are in the course.

-> ⚠️ *Easier Rowing has no effect if Button Controls are enabled.*
+- Performance Mode — Knocks down a bit of the visual quality, in exchange for better FPS when using Playdate Mirror.

 > 💡 *If you're prone to photosensitive epilepsy, the Playdate console's Reduce Flashing feature can dampen bright flashes and disable screen shaking.*